matvop/FavIt/proposal.md

 1. Add docstrings to code with concise descriptions

 ## Post MVP Features to add/update:
-1. Restructure JQuery fav sumbit function and return variables
 1. Provide user ability to delete Fav from database(don't just remove element using JQuery)
-1. Modify FavIt link using JQuery to empty Fav section and show recent favs for logged in user
+1. Modify FavIt link using JQuery to empty Fav section and show recent favs for logged in user - Completed 6/7
-1. Fix ordering issue
+1. Fix ordering issue - Completed 6/7
 1. Filter results based on which content provider logo is clicked.
 1. Move Imgur API call to server-side logic
 1. Change Imgur Album Favs to add all images in album as hidden links to allow for gallery lightbox